roytang/blog/content/posts/2006/03/world-public-opinion-rp-to-us-you39re-number-one.md

 ][1]

-Check out the link, apparently the Philippines is the United States&' #1 fan.
+Check out the link, apparently the Philippines is the United States' #1 fan.

 ![RP to US: You're Number One!][2]